Azure-Samples/ms-identity-javascript-react-tutorial/1-Authentication/1-sign-in/README.md

 ## Running the sample

-Locate the `App` folder in your terminal.
+Locate the folder where `package.json` resides in your terminal.
 Then:

 ```console
     npm start